uonai/Fortunae/README.md

 ## Install & Run

-To install the desktop version of Fortunæ in Windows and Linux:
+To install Fortunæ in Windows and Linux:

 ```
 git clone https://github.com/uonai/Fortunae
-cd Fortunae/desktop/
+cd Fortunae
 npm install
 npm start
 ```

 ## Localization

-Fortunae is available in English and Spanish.
+Fortunae is available in English, Spanish and German.
 To toggle language, navigate to the settings using ctrl + 6.

 ## Theming